Top 30 JavaScript Interview Questions and Answers for 2024

 What is the difference between

-value and arguments.function greet(name) { console.log(`Hello, ${name}`); } greet.call(null, 'John');
+call: Calls a function with a giventhisvalue and arguments.function greet(name) { console.log(`Hello, ${name}`); } greet.call(null, 'John'); -

-, but arguments are passed as an array.greet.apply(null, ['John']);
+apply: Similar tocall, but arguments are passed as an array.greet.apply(null, ['John']); -

-value and optional arguments.const boundGreet = greet.bind(null, 'John'); boundGreet(); // Hello, John
+bind: Creates a new function with a boundthisvalue and optional arguments.const boundGreet = greet.bind(null, 'John'); boundGreet(); // Hello, John

 -